 Most likely you just went to another store.
-But what if there wasn’t another store around that had your product, or worse, there was actually a national shortage of your product.
-This is the reality, which faces not just those after the latest iPad but billions of people who just want something, anything, to eat.
+But what if there wasn’t another store around that had your product, or worse, there was actually a national shortage of your product?
+This is the reality that faces not just those after the latest iPad, but billions of people who just want something, anything, to eat.

 With less productive land on which to grow crops, a more variable climate and more extreme weather events, farmers across all continents are struggling to produce crops, let alone increase yields to meet an ever-growing demand.

 This scenario has continually raised its ugly head over the last 200 years as the world’s population has grown exponentially and shifted to urban surroundings.
 If not for the Green Revolution, inspired by the late Norman Borlaug’s agricultural development research within the Office of Special Studies in Mexico (now the International Maize and Wheat Improvement Center, more commonly known as CIMMYT, its Spanish acronym), the world population would have already suffered losses into the billions.

 Even so, food insecurity is still recognised as a global challenge by the UN’s Food and Agriculture Organization (FAO).
 While there is debate over the cause for such insecurity, the advances of agricultural technology born from a Mexican-flavoured research programme are once again coming to the fore to meet the challenge.

 Genebanks are not limited to conservation but are also a source of new alleles for crop improvement.